davide-caffaratti/mosaico-php-backend/README.md

 # Mosaico PHP Backend

-This is a working PHP backend for Mosaico
+This is a working PHP backend for Mosaico that can save the used temmplates in a mysql database.

 This has been forked from https://github.com/markalston/mosaico-php-backend which seems to be no-longer maintained and has been rewrited using static php classes.